algosup/2022-Project-Artificial-Intelligence-Group-F/Functionnal.md

 ***

-For Neural network software there is currently 2 technologies that are currently viable for a Neural Network.
+For Neural network software there is currently 2 technologies that are currently viable for our Neural Network.

 | [TensorFlow](https://www.tensorflow.org/)  | [PyTorch](https://pytorch.org/) |
 | :----------------------------------------: | :-----------------------------: |